 Outside, we stand in front of the magnificent building and listen to the prayer that comes from the minarets through the loudspeakers.

 Aside from its magnificence, what distinguishes the Blue Mosque from the others are the six minarets (usually you will find four minarets or less).
 Legend has it that Sultan Ahmet I wanted golden minarets.
 But instead of four golden minarets, the architect Sinan built six non-golden minarets.
-To this day, it is unclear whether he deliberately misunderstood the similarly sounding words “altin” which means gold and “alti” which means “six” because he believed that gold was too expensive.
+To this day, it is unclear whether he deliberately misunderstood the similarly sounding words “altin” which means gold, and “alti” which means “six” because he believed that gold was too expensive.

-Only after the prayer are we allowed to visit inside the mosque as tourists.
+Only after the prayer are we allowed to visit the mosque as tourists.
 I tie my headscarf, which I always have with me, and look forward to experiencing a piece of history again.

 Meters upon meters of precious silk carpets, oil lamps from abroad, and thousands of blue Iznik tiles were used in the construction of the interior.
-It is from the use of blue Iznik tiles that adorn the walls of its interior that give the mosque its name.
+It is the use of blue Iznik tiles that adorn the walls of its interior that give the mosque its name.